KrisFerris/ML_Classification/README.md

 # Machine Learning Classification Project
 This a machine learning classification that I used Google teachable machine.
 I set a default class as an apple, banana, and an orange.
+Brought in the keras model that was saved in the HDF5/H5 file format.

 ## Packages used:
  * import cv2 as cv